beck1888/cosmic-threads/backend/assets/scripts/ai_script_gen_prompt.md

 - **Parameters**:
   - `sound`: `"boo"`, `"fail"`, `"laugh"`, `"ring"`, or `"train"`

-    Here is a reference table to know when to use which sound, but remember to use them very lightly.
-You do not need to use all of them.
+    Here is a reference table to know when to use which sound:

     |Sound name|Description               |When to use it                                     |
     |----------|--------------------------|---------------------------------------------------|